 How to Identify Flora/FaunaCollection by Ben Hiebert (30 items)

-Field guides, manuals, handbooks, reference books, etc. which are about plants or animals and how to identify them.
+Field guides, manuals, handbooks, reference books, etc. on plants, animals, and how to identify them.
 Pictures are a must.

 Includes the following tags:

-3rd Edition, Alaska, Anderton, Laurel K., Atlas, Biology, Birds, Birdwatching Guides, Botanical specimens, Botany, Canada, Eastern, Classification, Collection and preservation, Colombia, Colorado, Colorado Flora, Ecuador, Entomology, Facsimile Edition, Families, Fassett, Norman C., Flora, Flowers, Garden Design, Gardening, Gardner, Dana, Geographical distribution, Grasses, Great Basin, Great Lakes, Great Lakes (North America), Guide, Guidebooks, Handbooks & Manuals, Handbooks, manuals, etc, History, Identification, Illustrated Guide, Insects & Spiders, Johnson, Ann, Juvenile Fiction, Juvenile literature, Landscape, Life, Life Sciences, Logging, Manual, Marine animals, Middle West, Midwest, Mohlenbrock, Robert H., Mushrooms, Mutel, Cornelia F., Native plants for cultivation, Natural history, Nature, North America, Northeastern States, Northwest, Pacific, Old growth forest conservation, Old growth forests, Ornithology, Pacific Northwest, Pacific Northwest (OR, WA), Pacific Ocean, Peru, Pictorial works, Plants, Plants & Animals, Reference, Regional, Reptiles, Reptiles & Amphibians, Second Edition, Sierra Nevada, Sierra Nevada (Calif. and Nev.), Subjects & Themes, Texas, Trees, Upper Midwest, Virginia, West (AK, CA, CO, HI, ID, MT, NV, UT, WY), Wisconsin, Woody plants, Your Pocket, ZoologySee More
+Alaska, Anderton, Laurel K., Biology, Birds, Birdwatching Guides, Botanical specimens, Botany, Campanulaceae, Canada, Eastern, Classification, Collection and preservation, Colombia, Colorado, CORE, EARL L., Ecuador, Families, Fassett, Norman C., Flora, Flowers, Garden Design, Gardening, Gardner, Dana, Ghazanfar, Shahina A., Grasses, Great Basin, Great Lakes, Great Lakes (North America), Guide, Handbooks & Manuals, Handbooks, manuals, etc, Identification, Illustrated Guide, Insects & Spiders, Iraq, Johnson, Ann, Juvenile Fiction, Juvenile literature, Landscape, Life, Life Sciences, Manual, Middle West, Midwest, Mohlenbrock, Robert H., Mushrooms, Mutel, Cornelia F., Native plants for cultivation, Nature, North America, Northeastern States, Peru, Pictorial works, Plants, Plants & Animals, Reference, Regional, Reptiles, Reptiles & Amphibians, Second Edition, Sierra Nevada, Sierra Nevada (Calif. and Nev.), Subjects & Themes, Trees, Upper Midwest, Virginia, Weber, William A., Wisconsin, Wittmann, Ronald C., Woody plants, Your Pocket, ZoologySee More

 Atlas of Wintering North American Birds